 What Is The Statute Of Limitations For Bringing A Personal Injury Suit In Florida?

-In Florida, the statute of limitations for bringing a personal injury suit is generally four years.
-This means that the claimant must file the lawsuit within four years.
+In Florida, the statute of limitations for bringing a personal injury suit depends on when the incident occurred.
+If the incident occurred on or before March 24, 2023, the statute of limitations is generally four years.
+If the incident occurred after March 24, 2023, the statute of limitations is generally two years.
+This means that the claimant must file the lawsuit within two or four years, depending on when the incident occurred.
 In some other states, there is what’s called a hard statute of limitations, which means that the claimant not only has to file the lawsuit before the statute of limitations is up, but also serve the defendant within just a few days after the statute of limitations has passed.
 In certain situations, such as an injury to a passenger on a cruise line, the statute of limitations could be as short as one year!

 What Damages Can A Plaintiff Seek In A Personal Injury Claim Under Florida Law?